 Gingivitis – The Early Stage of Gum Disease

-Gingivitis, the earliest stage of gum disease, is caused by plaque buildup on teeth.
+The earliest stage of gum disease is called gingivitis and is caused by plaque buildup on teeth.
 Gingivitis is entirely reversible.
 When plaque isn’t removed properly through good at-home oral health care (brushing, flossing, and swishing with mouthwash), inflammation of the gums will be the result.
 If you notice irritation in your gums, it is time to come in for an exam and a professional cleaning.
 We’ll take care of the problem before it gets worse, and send you home with instructions to brush your teeth twice a day, floss between your teeth at least once a day, and to use an effective antiseptic mouthwash every day.
 Your habits at home are the first defense against gum disease.

 Periodontitis – The Later Stages of Gum Disease

-The term periodontitis is used to describe the later and more severe stages of gum disease.
-When gingivitis is allowed to go untreated, it will develop into periodontitis, which leads to gum recession, damage to the bones supporting your teeth, damage to the connective tissues around your teeth, and in severe cases, tooth loss.
+The term periodontitis describes the later and more severe stages of gum disease.
+When gingivitis goes untreated, it will develop into periodontitis, which leads to gum recession, damage to the bones supporting your teeth, damage to the connective tissues around your teeth, and in severe cases, tooth loss.

 How to Fight Gum Disease